RafaelMeier/FGM-PremixedFOAM/README.md

 If this code will used for any purpose reference it as

-R. Meier, Implementation of FGM model for premixed flames in OpenFOAM.
-In Proceedings of CFD with OpenSource Software, Sweden, 2022.http://dx.doi.org/10.17196/OS_CFD#YEAR_2022.
+R. Meier, "Implementation of FGM model for premixed flames in OpenFOAM", _In Proceedings of CFD with OpenSource Software_, Sweden, 2022.
+DOI: http://dx.doi.org/10.17196/OS_CFD#YEAR_2022.

 ### Version